by Valerie Jones

 When you listen to your heart, you will feel good about your choice, whatever it is.
-You will be able to be present in the moment and fully engage in whatever you are doing, because you will know it’s right.
-You won’t be resentful, or angry, or feeling like you should be somewhere else doing something else.
+You will be able to be present at the moment and fully engage in whatever you are doing because you will know it’s right.
+You won’t be resentful, angry, or feeling like you should be somewhere else doing something else.
 You can embrace the moment, knowing that it is right.

 It’s okay to not have balance.